 What is Home Automation?

 Let’s start this home automation guide with a basic explanation of what it is.
 In short, home security automation 101 is applying technology to automate various processes, features, and systems.
-An innovative home platform will use different devices and procedures to monitor and control additional automation features.
+An innovative platform will use different devices and procedures to monitor and control additional smart home features.
 As an example, home lighting automation would own your lights, and climate control automation would monitor and control the heating and cooling in your residence.

-The Benefits of Home Automation
+The Advantages of Smart Home

-What can home automation systems do for you?
+What can automation systems do for you?
 Of course, it all depends on what you want and what you need.
 The following are some of the benefits of home automation 101 systems.

 - Convenience: Automation can make different tasks easier; it can save time in your day-to-day life and set features, so you don’t even have to think about certain aspects of the home.
 When you put it all together, convenience is one of the main reasons people install automation home system features.

 - Control When You Are Away: Another great feature of smart homes is controlling when you are away from home.
 Need to let someone in when you are at work?
-Your smart locks can do that.
+Your door locks can do that.
 Want to turn the air conditioning on before you get home?
 Your smart thermostat can let you do it from your phone.

-- More Awareness: Your home operating system can also provide you with a better level of awareness and control over your home.
+- More Awareness: Your operating system can also provide you with a better level of awareness and control over your home.
 Homeowners can use a device like a phone or a tablet to check the temperature, check the lighting, monitor energy consumption or view camera feeds.
 With most systems, you can do all of this from one convenient dashboard.

 - Enhanced Comfort: Automating things like lights and thermostats can help increase comfort while also saving money.
 For example, the system could be programmed to turn the heat down when you leave the dwelling, and then it could use geolocation to detect your return home to turn the heat back up.